hassantahhan/ec2recovery/README.md

 I developed and deployed this function using https://www.serverless.com/.
 But you can choose to deployed using any other preferred options such as AWS CodeDeploy or AWS CloudFormation.
 Alternatively, you can follow the link below to deploy the Lambda function as a .zip file archive https://docs.aws.amazon.com/lambda/latest/dg/python-package.html

+## Environment
+The Lambda function has no external dependencies.
+It can be configured with an optional environment variable (CHECK_REFRESH_SECONDS) to control the cash refresh rate.
+By default, CHECK_REFRESH_SECONDS = 60 seconds.

 ## Output
 Find below a sample of data resturned by the Lambda function
 ```